-The usual bibingka in fun bite sized form; enjoy this special treat piping hot even outside of the usual holidays in the comfort of your own home.
+The usual bibingka in fun bite sized form; enjoy these Bibingka Bites, a special treat piping hot even outside of the usual holidays in the comfort of your own home.
 While Bibingka is a snack usually seen outside churches especially on Simbang Gabi mornings, it’s piping hot rice batter placed on banana leaves, cooked over a hot charcoal heated by a clay ‘oven’ making the fresh cake’s aroma wafting over the streets ready to be bought and eaten right on the spot.
 Warming you and your friends and family up.

 What is Bibingka?